ashachakre0906/Professional-README-Generator/README.md

-Readme Generator
+# README Generator
 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
-We need to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.The application will be invoked by using the following command node index.js.
+We need to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.The application will be invoked by using the following command node index.js
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)